Walgreens The Thread

 Pneumonia and shingles vaccines

-Pneumonia (pneumococcal) and shingles (herpes zoster) are both serious illnesses that can lead to further complications, needing hospital care, or even death for some people.
-Having certain health conditions or a weakened immune system may place a person at higher risk of either contracting the infection and/or having complications compared to people who don’t have these conditions.
-In addition, people’s chances of having complications caused by a shingles or pneumonia infection increases as they age because the immune system declines overtime.
+Pneumonia (pneumococcal) and shingles (herpes zoster) are both serious illnesses that can lead to certain complications, hospital visits, or even death for some people.
+Having certain health conditions or a weakened immune system may place a person at higher risk of either contracting these infections and/or developing complications, compared to people who don’t have underlying health conditions.
+In addition, the chance of older people developing complications caused by a shingles or pneumonia infection increases because the immune system weakens as we age.

-Until recently, only adults aged 50 years or older were advised to get vaccinated against shingles and adults aged 65 years or older for pneumonia.
-However, the recommendations for each of these vaccines have recently been updated.
-Younger people who may be vulnerable to these illnesses will now have more access to protective vaccines.
+Now, adults ages 50 years and older are advised to get vaccinated against both shingles and pneumonia.
+Adults ages 19 to 49 years with certain medical conditions or other risk factors should also get vaccinated against pneumonia.
+Individuals in these age groups who may be vulnerable to these illnesses will now have more access to these protective vaccines.
 Young children are also at greater risk of becoming infected with pneumonia, so it is recommended that those younger than 2 years old receive the pneumonia vaccine.
-It is important to follow the current recommended vaccine schedule and to stay up to date with vaccines, regardless of your age.
+It is important to follow the current recommended vaccine schedule and stay up to date with vaccines, regardless of your age.

 What is pneumococcal pneumonia?

-If you think you have pneumonia, seek medical attention as soon as possible, especially if you're experiencing breathing problems, chest pain and/or confusion.
+If you think you have pneumonia, seek medical attention as soon as possible, especially if you're experiencing difficulty breathing, chest pain and/or confusion.
 These symptoms can be serious and require immediate medical attention.

 Complications of pneumococcal pneumonia include a collection of pus in the lungs (abscess) and inflammation of the lining surrounding the heart (pericarditis).